PradeepaDhanasekar/myappsample/readme.txt

 Hello a new file

 I am adding a license here.
+I am modifying this file.